panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 }
 ```

 Calling the iterator at each iteration is more expensive than accessing the item by an increasing index.
-But this nuance is important in applications operating with large arrays and where the performance is critical.
+However, this nuance is important in applications operating with large arrays and where the performance is critical, which happens rarely.

-## 8. Conclusion
+## 9. Conclusion

 `for...of` is a gem because: